Why I love perennials

 In short, the fresh rosemary, mint, artichokes, and more that I grow in my garden makes my community greener by actually helping reverse global warming.
 Amazing, right?
 It's why growing perennials can be among the most powerful steps each of us can take to build a better world, and yet another reason to love them.

-This is the first in our series of radical gardening, or how to grow food to help the planet.
+This is part of a series on how to grow food to help the planet.
 To find out more about growing your own perennials.
 Check out our Perennial Profiles.